 When we try to induce reasoning in faith, we end up polluting them both.
 Faith just is, God just is, Nature just is, belief just is.
-“Why” yields no answer when it comes to faith.
-Surely, we can fit explanations and theories but they don’t solve any purpose beyond a temporary stimulus.
-Are the stories in the Torah, Quran, Bible or Bhagavatam true?
+“Why?” yields no answers when it comes to faith.
+Surely, we can come up with explanations and theories, but they don’t solve any purpose beyond a temporary stimulus.
+Are the stories in the Torah, the Quran, the Bible, or the Bhagavatam true?
 The question is, does it matter to you?
 Faith is mostly based on what we have already taken to be true, and rarely on the actual truth itself.

 When faith runs deep in your being, surrender to the Divine comes automatically.
 Inner peace is a natural by-product of surrender.
 A child feels secure in his mother’s arms because he knows that she’ll protect him.
 It’s not an intellectual idea, but an ingrained belief that the child has.
 And, it is this subtle differentiation between believing you have faith, and having it, that makes all the difference to your inner peace.
 You may want to read a story of faith.

 I’m paraphrasing a beautiful story for you.
 I tried hard but couldn’t locate the source of the poem, cited verbatim, in this anecdote.

 A man, worried and paranoid, asked his enlightened master if everything would be alright in the future.
-“I know I should have faith but I can’t get around to let go.
+“I know I should have faith, but I can’t get around to letting go.
 I’m still worried.
 What if things don’t go the way they should?
 Negative thoughts render me unable to enjoy my life.
 What if God doesn’t take care of me?” he said to his master.

 The master picked up a rosebud, gave it to the disciple, and said, “Your task is to unfold the bud, keeping all the petals intact.”

 The disciple carefully began to peel off the outer layers the rosebud.
 Soon, however, he realized it was not possible to unfold it without damaging the petals.
-“It’s not as simple as it looked.
+“It’s not as simple as I thought.
 I’m sorry but at least some petals will be damaged,” he said to his master.